The page has been translated by Gen AI.

 Users can install the ServiceWatch Agent on a Virtual Server to collect custom metrics and logs.

-Collecting custom metrics/logs via the ServiceWatch Agent is currently only available on Samsung Cloud Platform for Enterprise.
-It will be offered for other offerings in the future.
+Custom metric/log collection via the ServiceWatch Agent is currently available only on Samsung Cloud Platform For Enterprise.
+It will also be available in other offerings in the future.

 Caution

-Metrics collected via the ServiceWatch Agent are considered custom metrics and incur charges, unlike the default metrics collected from each service.
-Therefore, it is recommended to remove or disable unnecessary metric collection settings.
+Metric collection through the ServiceWatch Agent is classified as custom metrics and, unlike the default metrics collected from each service, incurs charges; therefore, we recommend removing or disabling unnecessary metric collection settings.

 ServiceWatch Agent

-Open Telemetry CollectorActs as a centralized collector that gathers telemetry data such as metrics and logs from distributed systems, processes them (filtering, sampling, etc.), and exports them to multiple backends (e.g., Prometheus, Jaeger, Elasticsearch).
+Open Telemetry CollectorActs as a centralized collector that gathers telemetry data such as metrics and logs from distributed systems, processes (filtering, sampling, etc.) it, and exports it to multiple backends (e.g., Prometheus, Jaeger, Elasticsearch, etc.)

 • Exports data to the ServiceWatch Gateway so that ServiceWatch can collect metric and log data.

-To use the ServiceWatch Agent, please refer to Prerequisite environment configuration for ServiceWatch Agent and prepare the necessary settings.
+To use the ServiceWatch Agent, please refer to Prerequisite Settings for ServiceWatch Agent and prepare the prerequisite settings.

-Install the Prometheus Exporter on a Linux server following the steps below.
+Install the Prometheus Exporter on a Linux server according to the steps below.

 Install Node Exporter according to the steps below.